Fish Stories / Making Memories / St. Simons Island

 Apparently, Dad and George had a contest to see who could catch the most fish, and both were serious competitors!
 The story goes that by the end of the day, the two had caught so many fish, that when they loaded the plane with their copious catch, the plane was too heavy and literally would not take off with the weight of the fish holding the plane down.
 My father began to get upset at the notion that they were going to have to leave behind some of their treasured fish in order to be able to fly.
 However, George Perry had a better idea!
 They pulled out their knives, got to work, and filleted all of the fish right there on the beach in order to remove the heavy bones and superfluous parts.
 With only the weight of the meaty filets on board, the plane was then able to lift itself back into the air once again, returning the proud gentlemen home with their catch.

 I love that story!
 It’s one of those memories that inspired me to return home to St. Simons to raise my younger boys here – where they too can have adventures at sea and make Hemmingway-like memories of their own.
-If you are considering moving, buying or selling a home here in the Golden Isles, I would be delighted to help make your own Island stories and dreams come true.
-My recent partnership with Engel and Volkers provides me an excellent regional and international marketing platform that complements my local expertise for the benefit of my clients.
+If you are considering moving, buying, or selling a home here in the Golden Isles, I would be delighted to help make your own Island stories and dreams come true.
+My partnership with LUXVT provides me with an excellent regional and international marketing platform that complements my local expertise for the benefit of my clients.
 Contact me to talk about it!